Banner

 James Rhee

-Taught from the perspective of a private equity investor, CEO, and law school graduate, this course will provide students the “big picture” of how the universe of money is organized, enterprises are valued, and how lawyers, accountants, and other consultants and advisors fit into the process of raising capital, selling a company, and conducting due diligence.
+Taught from the perspective of a private equity investor, CEO, and law school graduate, this course will provide students the "big picture" of how the universe of money is organized, enterprises are valued, and how lawyers, accountants, and other consultants and advisors fit into the process of raising capital, selling a company, and conducting due diligence.
 Students will explore concepts such as valuation (assets vs. enterprise valuation), EBITDA, allocation of risk, hurdle rates, basic financial statement analysis, merger agreement construction, and other investment-related topics, with a focus on real-world insights into how these principles work in practice.
-Through a simulated purchase of two competing lemonade stands, students will learn how to derive and document purchase price, while also understanding how societal biases and judgments of “value” and “success” can create systemic imbalances and arbitrage, both negative and positive, within individuals and institutions.
+Through a simulated purchase of two competing lemonade stands, students will learn how to derive and document purchase price, while also understanding how societal biases and judgments of "value" and "success" can create systemic imbalances and arbitrage, both negative and positive, within individuals and institutions.
+Open to 1Ls.

 Law 856: Investor-State Relations: An Arbitration Case Study

-Isabella Bellera Landa L'14, and Brody Greenwald T '01
+Isabella Bellera Landa L '14, and Brody Greenwald T '01

 Law 863: Life or Death: The Decision-Making Process in a Death Penalty Case